Summer Flowers Name

 Hostas – Shade-Loving and Trouble-Free

-For those of you with shady gardens, don’t worry—you can still enjoy low-maintenance blooms.
-Hostas are perfect for partial shade and thrive in zones 3-9.
-I’ve found that they’re incredibly easy to grow, and their green leaves add a lush, tropical feel to any garden.
+If you have a shady garden, don’t despair, you too can have low-maintenance blooms.
+Perfect for partial shade, hostas grow in zones 3-9.
+They’re so easy to grow I’ve found and their green leaves give a lush tropical feel to any garden.

 Hostas might not give you a lot of bright, showy flowers, but they’re reliable and trouble-free.
 Their big, leafy presence can create a calming effect in your garden.
 And if you pair them with some colorful annuals, you can still enjoy a vibrant summer display without much effort.